 Study Design: Retrospective study of prospectively collected data.

-Objective: To identify risk factors for the development of any major complication following elective posterior lumbar fusion (PLF).
+Objective: To perform a multi-institutional assessment on the incidence and risk factors for unplanned readmissions following elective posterior lumbar fusion (PLF) surgery.